Caldera Vista: Engine problems

 In July 2010, Snaefell suffered a crank-shaft failure, causing one of her engines to fail.
 This caused major disruption, as she could not carry out her Liverpool, Belfast and Dublin sailings efficiently as they would take 4 to 5 hours.
 She continued to operate on three engines until September 2010, when the timetable allowed Manannan to cover her sailings.

 Sale to Seajets

 In January 2011, the Steam Packet company released a statement stating that Snaefell was no longer part of the operational fleet and would not return to service for the 2011 season.
 She was reported as being on sale in February 2011.
 The vessel was reflagged from the United Kingdom to Cyprus.
 In late April, the vessel was chartered to Seajets and renamed Master Jet.
 She was then sold to the company in 2012.
 The vessel operated on the Piraeus-Paros-Naxos-Koufonisia-Amorgos route as of 2015.
 In 2018 she was renamed Caldera Vista.

 Routes

 In 2024, the vessel was chartered to African Marocco Link (AML), to operate between Algeciras and Tanger Med.

+Accidents and Incidents

+On 27 June 2013, the 74-meter high-speed catamaran ferry Master Jet allided with the pier at the port of Rethymno, Crete, Greece.
+The incident occurred while the vessel was executing a docking maneuver with 670 passengers on board.

+The impact caused damage to one of the vessel's propulsion systems, specifically damaging its propeller.
+No injuries were reported among the passengers or crew, and there was no release of marine environmental pollution.
+Following an assessment by port authorities, the Master Jet was officially detained at Rethymno to undergo technical inspections and repairs before being cleared to resume its scheduled service.